CRMA Strategic Projects: what the EU auditors’ warning means for real project execution

 For many projects, the biggest risk is not lack of strategic relevance.
 It is a mismatch between project maturity and market expectations.

 A project that is still early may still deserve attention.
 But it should not be discussed as though visibility solves execution.
-In mining and mineral development, timelines are shaped by technical confidence, permitting realism, process flowsheet definition, infrastructure requirements, logistics, costs, financing structure and implementation discipline.
+In mining and mineral development, timelines are shaped by technical confidence, permitting realism, process definition, infrastructure requirements, logistics, costs, financing structure, and implementation discipline.

 This is one reason why scoping to bankable feasibility studies remains such an important framing.
 Study stage is not just a reporting label.
 It is a signal of how much uncertainty still sits inside the project.